 1. TB Ng, JS He, SM Niu, ZF Pi, W Shao et al. (2004).
 "A gallic acid derivative and polysaccharides with antioxidative activity from rose (Rosa rugosa) flowers".
 Journal of Pharmacy and Pharmacology.
 Volume 56, Issue 4, Pages 537-545.

-Rose flowers are also eaten as food.
+Mei Gui Hua is also eaten as food.
 It is used as an ingredient in dishes such as Rose Petal Jam or White Chocolate and Rose Infused Cheesecake.